 It can be very uncomfortable, and even embarrassing, for people who suffer from excessive sweating in the hands, underarms, and other parts of the body.
 This condition, called hyperhidrosis, can even have an effect on one’s day-to-day life and self-esteem.
-The good news is, there is a new, minimally invasive treatment for hyperhidrosis that can successfully reduce excessive sweating in specific body areas.
-Dr. Jonathan Wallace performs the ETS-C treatment, a new procedure that is offered by only a handful of surgeons in the Midwest.
+The good news is, we offer minimally invasive treatments for hyperhidrosis that can successfully reduce excessive sweating in specific body areas.
+We offer the innovative solution known as miraDry®, which sends electromagnetic energy to the target area to permanently eliminate sweat glands.
+In addition, Dr. Jonathan Wallace performs the ETS-C treatment, a new procedure that is offered by only a handful of surgeons in the Midwest.

 Hyperhidrosis affects millions of Americans, often affecting areas such as the:

 Often beginning in childhood or adolescence, hyperhidrosis is caused by overstimulation of sweat glands.
 This action can originate from specific nerves in the area of the rib cage, called the sympathetic nervous system.
 Hyperhidrosis can cause an alarming amount of sweat to be released, even in relatively normal environmental conditions.

 miraDry® is FDA-approved to permanently eliminate excessive sweating in the undearms.
 The non-invasive procedure works by sending electromagnetic heat to the target area, which then damages your sweat glands to prevent them from producing excess moisture.
 This procedure is considered safe and does not affect your body’s ability to cool itself.
 The miraDry® procedure takes about one hour to complete, and patients may need one or multiple sessions to achieve optimal sweat reduction results.

 Learn more about miraDry®.